Sustainable Development Goals

 By 2030, significantly reduce the number of deaths and the number of people affected and substantially decrease the direct economic losses relative to global gross domestic product caused by disasters, including water-related disasters, with a focus on protecting the poor and people in vulnerable situations

-The data currently available from the SDG Global Indicator Database is insufficient to provide an assessment of global, regional or Nordic country trends.
+Insufficient data available to assess global, regional or Nordic country trends.

 Target 11.6